Genealogical Programs at Boston University's Center for Professional Education Click here to learn more about the Online Genealogy Studies program.

 Flexible, Focused, and Taught by Experts

-Courses are 7 weeks long, fully online, and taught in a convenient asynchronous format — perfect for working professionals or busy adults.
+Courses are 7 or 15 weeks long, fully online, and taught in a convenient asynchronous format — perfect for working professionals or busy adults.
 Each course is taught by experts in the field, bringing deep real-world knowledge to each student.
-Tuition is $995 per course.
+Tuition is $995 or $2695 per course.

 The program is designed as a progressive sequence of courses, helping you build confidence and expertise with each step.
 Students take the following three courses in sequence: